czodroid/czo-rescue-debian/README.md

 The build process can be started by running the `make-czo-rescue-debian-iso` script.
 It will create a large `build-czo-rescue` sub-directory and the ISO file will be there if all goes well.

+You can also do it in docker.
+Just run `make`.

 ## Modifying of the Czo-Rescue-Debian ISO